 4.1.1.
-Objectives: The objective of the fall meeting is to (1) identify the ways the Board of Regents and the Board of Trustees can better assist the president, (2) update the resource and review team regarding progress on the institution’s strategic goals and to discuss ongoing or potential issues important to the president and the institution.
+Objectives: The objective of the fall meeting is to (1) identify the ways the Board of Higher Education and the Board of Trustees can better assist the president, (2) update the resource and review team regarding progress on the institution’s strategic goals and to discuss ongoing or potential issues important to the president and the institution.

 4.1.2.
 Agenda: The president is to set the agenda and conduct the meeting.

 4.1.3.
 Report: There shall be no written or formal report of the fall meeting.

 4.2.
 Spring Review: During the months of March through May, the resource and review team shall evaluate the president’s performance.

 4.2.1.
 Objectives: In addition to the objectives of 4.1.1., the objective of the Spring review is to review of the president’s performance, and to identify areas of success and areas that need improvement.

 4.2.2.
 Agenda: The chair of the resource and review team shall set the agenda in consultation with the president.